-- 6.06% to the Local Government Distributive Fund beginning August 1, 2017 (reduced by 10% for Fiscal Year 2018 pursuant to Public Act 100-23 and 5% for Fiscal Year 2019 and Fiscal Year 2020 pursuant to Public Act 100-587 and Public Act 101-010, respectively). - 7.3% to the Education Assistance Fund. - 3.3% to the Fund for the Advancement of Education. - 3.3% to the Commitment to Human Services Fund. - 5% of collections from audits to the Tax Compliance and Administration Fund. - The remainder to the General Revenue Fund.
+- 6.16% to the Local Government Distributive Fund. - 7.3% to the Education Assistance Fund. - 3.3% to the Fund for the Advancement of Education. - 3.3% to the Commitment to Human Services Fund. - 5% of collections from audits to the Tax Compliance and Administration Fund. - The remainder to the General Revenue Fund.